configcat/vscode-extension-configcat/README.md

 ### Advanced
 If you are trying to use the ConfigCat Feature Flags extension for Visual Studio Code with a dedicated ConfigCat instance, you can specify your custom urls by executing the `Preferences: Open Workspace Settings` command from the Command Palette and search for `Extensions/ConfigCat`.
 Important settings:
    - `Public Api Base URL`: the base url for the ConfigCat Public Management Api.
-Defaults to https://api.configcat.com
+Defaults to: https://api.configcat.com.
    - `Dashboard Base URL`: the base url for ConfigCat Dashboard.
-Defaults to https://app.configcat.com
+Defaults to: https://app.configcat.com.

 ## Usage
 ### ConfigCat Feature Flags Views